mdgriffith/elm-prefab/README.md

 > **Prefab** _(Adjective)_
 > A portmanteau of "Pretty" and "Fabulous" :sparkles:

-Elm Prefab is a collection of codegeneration plugins for generating and maintaining an Elm app.
+Elm Prefab is a codegeneration tool for generating and maintaining an Elm app.

 Each plugin is independent, so you can pick and choose what you want.